A Travel Price Comparison for United Kingdom Nottingham vs. Inner Hebrides for Couples, Food, and Families

 Public transit is generally limited in Inner Hebrides.
 Ferries and some local buses are available.
 It's also possible to find there-and-back day cruises to the islands.

 Nottingham is a very popular place for its walkability.
-However, Inner Hebrides is not a walkable destination.
+Also, Inner Hebrides is not quite as popular, but is fairly good for its high level of walkability.

 Nottingham is very walkable.
 It is trying to transform itself into a pedestrian-friendly city, and you'll find some areas that are particularly walkable.
 The city center is very compact and generally walkable.